mvishiu11/mvishiu11/README.md

 ---

+// CUDA Projects with an icon of NVIDIA CUDA

+### CUDA Projects
+I'm a big fan of GPU acceleration, and I've worked on several projects that leverage the power of NVIDIA CUDA for high-performance computing.
+Here are a few examples:

+- [CUDA-NPP-EdgeDetection](https://github.com/mvishiu11/CUDA-NPP-EdgeDetection) - A GPU-accelerated edge detection pipeline using both a custom Sobel filter implemented in CUDA and the highly optimized NVIDIA NPP library.

+- [hamming-one](https://github.com/mvishiu11/hamming-one): CUDA-optimized, massively parallelized Hamming one algorithm in \( O(n * l) \) amortized time complexity for finding the closest string in a set of binary strings.

+- [electrostatic-simulation](https://github.com/mvishiu11/electrostatic-simulation) - Implementation of a CUDA-accelerated simulation of an electrostatic field with visualized particles (protons and electrons) in a 2D space.
+The simulation is capable of displaying the electrostatic field, showing particle interactions, and visualizing these in real time at 30 FPS or higher.

+---

 ### 🎓 Academic Projects at Warsaw University of Technology
 During my time at the Warsaw University of Technology, I’ve worked on some exciting and challenging projects.
 Here's a sneak peek: